wibblermatic/GetInterestTest/README.md

 # GetInterestTest

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+This project contains source code and supporting files for a serverless application, together with corresponding API Gateway RESTful endpoint.

+The application takes the following parameters:
+* balance (decimal)
+* currency (e.g. £)

+and calculates the corresponding interest, returning it as JSON:

+{
+  "interest": "[amount, including currency]"
+}

+At present the interest rates and threshold points are hard-coded, but in a 'real' application these would be configurable as threshold / interest rate pairs in e.g. DynamoDB to provide Business flexibility.

+In this case, the application would query the DB to obtain the interest rate corresponding to the highest threshold value that is lower or equal to the balance, and then use this for the interest calculation.
+(Thresholds would be set in line with this logic, e.g. 0 = 1.0, 1000 = 1.5, 5000 = 2 and so on).

+## Project structure

+The project can be deployed with the SAM CLI.
 It includes the following files and folders.

 - get-interest - Code for the application's Lambda function.
-- events - Invocation events that you can use to invoke the function.
+- events - Invocation events that can be used to invoke the function.
 - get-interest/tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.